flowscripter/dynamic-cli-framework/README.md

 The `runner` implementation supports specification of a default command which should be executed if no command names are parsed on the command line.
-In this scenario, any arguments provided will be parsed as possible arguments for the default command as well as potential `GlobalModifierCommand` names.
+In this scenario, any arguments provided will also be parsed as possible arguments for the default command.

 The logic for the `runner` is somewhat complex as it allows for the prioritised execution of `GlobalModifierCommand` instances and the prioritised